ushakrishnan/awesome-llm-finetuning/README.md

 1. [Continuous Delivery for Machine Learning](https://martinfowler.com/articles/cd4ml.html) Danilo Sato, Arif Wider, Christoph Windheuser shares CD4ML which delves deep into how to productionize such models.
    [![Continuous delivery for ML](https://martinfowler.com/articles/cd4ml/cd4ml-end-to-end.png)](https://martinfowler.com/articles/cd4ml.html)

    Also check out the collection of information on how to productionize ML.
-The biggest jump is from POC to Productionizing, which requires a lot more planning, thoughtful workflows and of course automation - [Awesome Production Machine Learning](https://github.com/EthicalML/awesome-production-machine-learning)
+The biggest jump is from POC to Productionizing, which requires a lot more planning, thoughtful workflows and of course automation - [Awesome Production Machine Learning](https://github.com/EthicalML/awesome-production-machine-learning).
+Important principles - Reproducibility, Orchestration, Explainability.

 Combine the pattern from Debmalya (gem 1) with true and tested MLOps / CD4ML (gem 2) for managing enterprise ready LLMOps platforms and solutions.